 With renewable technology getting better and better and it becoming more affordable, 2021 will bring more companies committing to using renewables – whether it’s renewable electricity generation or heating your office building using clean energy.

-With so many possibilities now available and companies looking at reducing emissions and becoming more sustainable, buildings powered by renewable energy is going to be a big trend in 2021.
+With so many possibilities now available and companies looking at reducing emissions and becoming more sustainable, buildings powered by renewable energy are going to be a big trend in 2021.

 Options such as: